route/route.github.com/source/posts/2018-05-21-freebsd-openvpn.html.md

 ```

 ### Configure client:
- Change `<server-ip>` in the middle of the ovpn file to your server IP.
+ Change `<server-ip>` in the middle of the ovpn file to your server IP/Domain.

 ```shell
 cd /usr/local/etc/openvpn